-Jeffrey Brillbart, Lecturer in Organ Improvisation, has performed throughout the United States and Europe as organist and conductor and is known for his musical versatility.
-He was awarded first place at the American Guild of Organists' National Competition in Organ Improvisation in 1994.
+Jeffrey Brillhart, Lecturer in Organ Improvisation.
+Jeffrey Brillhart has performed throughout the United States, South America, and Europe as organist and conductor and is known for his extraordinary musical versatility.
+He was awarded first place at the American Guild of Organists National Competition in Organ Improvisation in 1994.
 Mr. Brillhart is director of music and fine arts at Bryn Mawr Presbyterian Church, where he oversees music, education, and arts programs that involve more than 500 children, youth, and adults each week.
-He is also music director of Philadelphia's acclaimed Singing City Choir, one of the first integrated community choirs in the United States.
-Under his directorship, Singing City has performed with the Philadelphia Orchestra, with jazz great Dave Brubeck, and on tours to Cuba and, most recently, Northern Ireland.
+He is also music director of Philadelphia's acclaimed Singing City Choir, one of the first integrated community choirs in the U.S. At Singing City he follows a distinguished line of conductors that includes Elaine Brown and Joseph Flummerfelt.
+Under his direction, his choral ensembles have performed with the Philadelphia Orchestra, the Chamber Orchestra of Philadelphia, Ignat Solzhenitsyn, Bobbie McFerrin, Dave Brubeck, Helmuth Rilling, and on tours to Russia, Cuba, Northern Ireland, Central Europe, and Brazil.
 Mr. Brillhart maintains an active schedule as conductor, organist, and clinician, most recently at the Eastman School of Music, Westminster Choir College, the Curtis Institute of Music, and Baylor University.
-M.M., The Eastman School of Music.
+M.M., Eastman School of Music.